Cranford, New Jersey: Economy

 The Riverfront redevelopment project on South Avenue brought restaurants and housing into downtown Cranford.

 In the 1980s, Cranford founded the state's first special improvement district, which allows for the downtown district to have a special tax on building and business owners for downtown development and marketing which is managed by the Cranford Downtown Management Corporation.
 The DMC is governed by a Board of Directors consisting of business owners, property owners, and residents, members of which are appointed by the Township Committee.

+The Riverside Inn was listed as a top U.S. bar by USA Today in 2026.

 Crime

 Cranford was ranked the seventh safest municipality in New Jersey.
 In 2018 the Cranford crime rate was 28.47 per 100,000, which is lower than New Jersey's 208 crime rate, which is in turn lower than the United States' 381.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Cranford has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Climate data for Cranford, New Jersey.